- China Tours +

 Perhaps useful between Hong Kong/Shenzhen and Yuexiu District: Taking this C-class high speed train to/from the Luohu border crossing could be the most efficient and comfortable way for a tourist to go from the Yuexiu area or west and north of Yuexiu to Hong Kong and southern Shenzhen at present considering the speed, convenience, flexibility, and ticket prices.
 But you have to time your departure well.
 See Border Crossings in Shenzhen/Hong Kong>>

 More central than Guangzhou South: The city's other bullet train line to Shenzhen starts at Guangzhou South and goes to Shenzhen North and Futian Station in northern Shenzhen.
 That train takes about 60 percent less time to travel (33 minutes) and puts your closer to Futian financial district and Bao'an Airport.
 But it is on the outskirts of Guangzhou and not in the central city area most tourists and travelers go to.
 However, there is a direct metro line from Shenzhen North to Futian Border Crosspoint.

-C-class bullet trains: This new line opened in 2016 and is part of a major high speed network in Guangzhou.
+C-class bullet trains: This line opened in 2016 and is part of a major high speed network in Guangzhou.
 The line goes to/from the station to 10 other stations and ends at Zhaoqing.
 Some trains only stop at four or five stations.
 These are industrial areas few tourists go to.